 Strang, Thomas J. K., and John E. Dawson.
 “Solving Museum Insect Problems: Chemical Control.”
 Canadian Conservation Institute Technical Bulletin, Canadian Conservation Institute, 2000. http://lib.hku.hk/hkpages/wp-content/uploads/2015/12/chemical-control.pdf

 Strang, Thomas J. K., and R. Kigawa.
 “Levels of IPM Control, Matching Conditions to Performance and Effort.” in SPNHC, 20th Conference Postprint (2005): 96-102. http://www.spnhc.org/media/assets/cofo_2006_V21N12.pdf

 The National Trust.
 Manual of Housekeeping: The Care and Collections in Historic Houses Open to the Public.
 Amsterdam: Elsevier/Butterworth and Heinemann, 2006.

 Valentin, N. “Insect Eradication in Museums and Archives by Oxygen Replacement, a Pilot Project.” in ICOM Committee for Conservation 9th Triennial Meeting Los Angeles: ICOM Committee for Conservation, 1990.

-Williams, S., and S. McLaren.
-“Modification of Storage Design to Mitigate Insect Problems.”
-Collection Forum 6, no. 1 (1990): : 27-32.
+Williams, S., McLaren, S. “Modification of Storage Design to Mitigate Insect Problems.”
+Collection Forum 6, no. 1 (1990): 27-32.

-Zycherman, Lynda, and JR Schrock, ed.
+Zycherman, Lynda, and Schrock, JR ed.
 A Guide to Museum Pest Control.
 Washington: Association of Systematics Collections, 1988.